 Planet's Surface Reflectance Basemaps are recent, complete, and analysis-ready mosaics that empower you to do quantitative analysis over broad areas.
-To address a variety of use cases, we offer a standard Surface Reflectance Basemap as well as what we call Normalized Surface Reflectance Basemaps.
-This document provides information on the advantages and limitations of each, and ultimately helps your organization select the one most suited to your application.
+To address a variety of use cases, we offer an Analytic Surface Reflectance Basemap as well as what we call Normalized Surface Reflectance Basemaps.
+This document provides information on the advantages and trade-offs of each, and ultimately helps your organization select the one most suited to your application.